-The ready-to-use High-AR solution is a buffered solution with a final pH of 9.00 that is used for heat-induced antigen retrieval as part of an IHC staining procedure in the NeoPATH Pro automated stainer.
+The ready-to-use Low-AR solution is used for heat-induced antigen retrieval as part of an IHC staining procedure in the NeoPATH Pro automated stainer.

 4 PRINCIPLE OF PROCEDURE

 In general, immunohistochemical (IHC) staining techniques allow for the visualization of antigens via the sequential application of a specific antibody to the antigen (primary antibody), a secondary antibody to the primary antibody (link antibody), an enzyme complex and a chromogenic substrate with interposed washing steps.
 The enzymatic activation of the chromogen results in a visible reaction product at the antigen site.
 The specimen may then be counterstained and coverslipped.
 Results are interpreted using a light microscope and aid in the differential diagnosis of pathophysiological processes, which may or may not be associated with a particular antigen.